-The food we eat accounts for almost a quarter of our personal carbon footprint so it’s an area where we, acting as a community, can make a difference.
+The food we eat accounts for almost a quarter of our personal carbon footprint so it’s an area where we, acting as individuals but even better as a community, can make a big difference.

 Our campaign this month focuses on air freight of vegetables.